ClaudioGlez21/CertiDigitalPy/README.md

 ## 📄 License

 This project is distributed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📞 Support

-If you encounter any issues or have questions, please create an issue in the GitHub repository.

----

-**Made with ❤️ by [Your Name/Team Name]**